Perry County, Ohio

 - Perry County celebrated its bicentennial in 2018.

-This timeline provides a condensed summary of the historical journey of Perry County, Ohio.
+This timeline provides a concise overview of the key events in the history of Perry County, Ohio.